-More than 1.2 billion people live in the country of India, our prayer focus for Secret Church 16: A Global Gospel in a World of Religions.
+More than 1.2 billion people live in the country of India.
+The Mahisyadas are just one of the many people groups in India.
+They are our prayer focus for Secret Church 16: A Global Gospel in a World of Religions.

-Out of the 1,469 people groups in India, 477 are unengaged and unreached with the gospel, meaning they may be born, live, and die without ever hearing the name of Jesus.
+Out of the 1,469 people groups in India, we consider 477 unengaged and unreached with the gospel.
+This means they might live and die without ever hearing the name of Jesus.

 Something must be done.
 You can be a part of these people hearing the good news of Jesus Christ for the first time.
-In the weeks leading up to Secret Church 16, we will share about a few of these unengaged, unreached people groups who need to hear the gospel.
-Take time to read about these people, use the prayer requests to intercede on their behalf, share this information with others and get them to pray.
+Leading up to Secret Church 16, we will share about these unengaged, unreached people groups who need to hear the gospel.
+Take time to read about these people.
+Use the prayer requests to intercede on their behalf.
+Share this information with others and get them to pray.

 Will you stand in the gap and pray for those who have yet to hear of our Savior?